 What is Boxing Day?:

-Here in Britain and Ireland we are greedy, it’s not enough for us to have Christmas Day celebrations we have added on another day called Boxing Day.
-Boxing Day is a national holiday and another day to spend with family and friends and eating up the leftovers but its origins are steeped in history and tradition.
+It starts of course with our greed here in Britain and Ireland for a longer holiday; it’s not enough for us to have Christmas Day celebrations we have added on another day called Boxing Day.
+The day is a national holiday and one to spend with family and friends and eating up the leftovers.
+Its origins however, are steeped in history and tradition.

 Why is it Called Boxing Day:

-Arguments abound on the origins of the name Boxing Day.
+Arguments abound on the origins of the name Boxing Day, all of the answers here are relevant, so maybe it is all of them.

 - A ‘Christmas Box’ in Britain is a name for a Christmas present.